GRAND TOUR OF EUROPE:

 The Rhinefall is the widest waterfall in Europe and is very impressive though not too tall.
 Little boats take people out to the island in the middle of the falls and they can climb it to the top.

 The next two nights were spent on beautiful Lake Lucerne with the Alps all around.
-It’s a smaller city with a lot of history.
+Its a smaller city with a lot of history.
 They have a long, covered wooden bridge to walk along from one side of the lake to the other with triangular paintings on each beam of some of their historical highpoints.
-It’s fascinating.
+Its fascinating.
 Lucerne is also famous for the "Lion Memorial" which was carved into the granite cliff to commemorate the only Swiss soldiers who died in battle.
 They were protecting Louis XVII when the French revolution overwhelmed them all.

 Famous "Lion Memorial' for Swiss soldiers who died in battle